kylesmart2/pihole-unbound/README.md

    After logged in pihole container: pihole -a -p "enter your password without quotes"(hit enter)

-9. Add a Portainer container as it is fun to play with as well.
+9. Add a Portainer container.
+It makes it super easy to update your containers if you setup the docker-compose.yml file as a stack using portainer.
+Must use version 2.1
-   (Copy entire command and paste into terminal) docker run -d -p 8000:8000 -p 9000:9000 --name=portainer --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer:latest
+   (Copy entire command and paste into terminal) docker run -d -p 8000:8000 -p 9000:9000 --name=portainer --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer-ce:latest

    Navigate to your server's IP address followed by a colon and then 9000 i.e. 192.168.1.2:9000